 In The Swedish National Council for Crime Prevention’s (Brå) report Brott i nära relationer bland unga (PDF) (Domestic abuse in young people’s relationships), 23 percent of girls and young women (ages 16-24) stated that they at some point had been victims to violence, compared with 14 percent of boys and young men.
 Other circumstances in life that may affect exposure to violence is to be a young LGBTQ person, young with disabilities, or young and exposed to honour-related violence and oppression.
 Boys use violence in intimate relationship to a greater extent than others, but people of all genders may both be exposed to and expose others to violence.
 Violence is perpetrated in both heterosexual and LGBTQ relationships, which is why we talk about boys’ violence against girls and youth intimate partner violence.
 We use the word ‘partner’ on these pages, but the examples may also apply to someone who the person is not involved with but dating, have a sexual relationship with or was previously involved with.

-The campaign is a collaboration between the Swedish Gender Equality Agency, the County Administrative Boards, and ungarelationer.se.
+The campaign is a collaboration between the Swedish Gender Equality Agency, the Swedish Police Authority, the County Administrative Boards, and ungarelationer.se.